mvolkmann/blog/src/smalltalk.md

 ### Running Headless

-To run Smalltalk programs that are command-line utilities, apps, and servers, use the Smalltalk VM that is bundled inside the macOS app `CuisVM.app` that is included in the Cuis-Smalltlk-Dev GitHub repository.
+To run Smalltalk programs that are command-line utilities, apps, or servers, use the Smalltalk VM that is bundled inside the macOS app `CuisVM.app` that is included in the Cuis-Smalltlk-Dev GitHub repository.
 This is actually a Squeak VM.